Inventory Batch Pre-Processing: Technical Guide with Examples

 1. Inventory Quantity Identification

-Determines how each inventory quantity (IQ) is identified for comparison.
+Determines how each quantity (IQ) is identified for comparison.

 Aspect | Description | Default Behavior | Notes |